szos/gash/README.md

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
-Now `cd` into the GASH directory and run `$ chmod +x gash`.
-Run `make` to generate the neccessary .so file for GASH.
-A more permanent installation isnt available currently.
+CD into the GASH directory and run ./configure.
+This will build libgash.so and set gash to be executable.
+To install, run `./configure --install`, or `./configure --install-to directory`.
+This will install to either /bin/gash, or		/path/provided/gash.

 ## Usage